Bronenosets Potemkin 2014

 NK: I have learned one thing in life, and that is: “Repetition makes perfect”.

-NK: Those are artists working with various kinds of media and the different areas of visual arts.
-Among some of the names are: Helen Marten, Michael Börremans, Marcel Van Eeden, Ugo Rondinone, Hans Op De Beek, Jeff Wall, William Kentridge, etc.
+NK: Those are actors working with various kinds of media and the different areas of visual arts.
+Among some of the names he shares are: Helen Marten, Michael Borremans, Marcel Van Eeden, Ugo Rondinone, Hans Op De Beek, Jeff Wall, William Kentridge, etc.

-MY: In the meantime you attended an artist in residency program, organized by the Museum of Modern and Contemporary Art in Seoul (Korea), where you created another series of conceptual drawings, based on the Korean film, Fisherman`s Fire (1939) by Ahn Chul-yeong.
+MA: In the meantime you attended an art platform for residency artists, organized by the Museum of Modern and Contemporary Art in Seoul (Korea), where you created another series of conceptual drawings, based on the Korean film, Fisherman`s Fire (1939) by Ahn Chul-yeong.
 Shall we expect any other similar series soon?

 NK: Currently, I am not planning on creating a new series of drawings, although I have had this idea of working on another silent movie for some time now.